Wednesday, October 20, 2021

 The decade of the 1960s were turbulent times, from the assassination of John F. Kennedy to the Vietnam War, from the Civil Rights movement to various riots, and much more.
 With all these important issues occupying the news, it's not surprising that Boston's Chinese restaurants received much less attention during this decade.

-During the 1960s, there would be far fewer advertisements for Chinese restaurants, except brief ads in a column format.
-However, there would be many requests in the newspapers for Chinese recipes, as more homemakers were trying to cook Chinese cuisine at home.
+During the 1960s, there would be far fewer advertisements for Chinese restaurants, mostly brief ads in a column format.
+However, there would be numerous requests in the newspapers for Chinese recipes, as more homemakers were trying to cook Chinese cuisine at home.

 I've previously written a couple articles touching on Chinese restaurants during the 1960s, including The Tale of Anita Chue and A Chinese Restaurant in Mayberry?
-This article will provide additional information on this decade, and know that it is a work in progress, which will expand and grow over time.
+This article will provide additional information on this decade, and know that it's a work in progress, which will expand and grow over time.

-Joyce Chen opened her first restaurant in Cambridge in 1958, and I briefly discussed her in my prior article Peking Duck: A History In The Local Region & Chinatown.
-Her restaurant was the first in the Boston+ region to serve Mandarin cuisine and Peking Duck.
+One of the most important and influential persons in the local area during this decade, concerning Chinese cuisine, was Joyce Chen.
+She opened her first restaurant in Cambridge in 1958, the Joyce Chen Restaurant at 617 Concord Avenue.
+I briefly discussed her in my prior article Peking Duck: A History In The Local Region & Chinatown.
+Her restaurant was the first in the Boston+ region to serve Mandarin cuisine as well as the iconic dish of Peking Duck.
 Chen was also a pioneer in a number of other respects, such as popularizing the all-you-can-eat Chinese buffet and coining the term "Peking ravioli."
 During the 1960s, Joyce's popularity would soar.

 Joyce was becoming so popular that she began teaching Chinese cooking classes.
 The Boston Herald, September 9, 1960, noted that the Cambridge Adult Center now offered an “Introduction to Chinese Cooking” by Joyce Chen

 In 1962, Joyce would privately publish a cookbook with over 100 recipes, the Joyce Chen Cook Book, selling about 2000 copies.
 In 1963, J.B.
 Lippincott Co., would then publish an edition.
 The Boston Globe, November 2, 1963, published a review, noting, "It is probably the finest book on authentic Chinese cooking ever published in the United States."
-There were recipes from various Chinese cuisines, including Mandarin, Shanghai, Chungking and Cantonese.
+There were recipes from various Chinese cuisines, including Mandarin, Shanghai, Chungking and Cantonese, from familiar dishes like Egg Rolls and Barbecued Spare Ribs, to less common options, such as Jellied Lamb Loaf and Mandarin Cucumber Soup.
 It contained more than just recipes, with sections on Chinese ingredients, preparing tea, using chopsticks, growing bean sprouts, and much more.

 The Boston Traveler, January 31, 1963, reported that the Boston Opera Group Guild were having special dinners before their latest productions, including one dinner at the Joyce Chen restaurant.
 Joyce noted that, “The fancier the foods the more honor bestowed on esteemed guests...A Chinese banquet is rarely served in this country because so much time-consuming work is done for each dish.”
 The article also included a recipe for Shanghai Duck, which was also in Joyce’s cookbook.

-Joyce came to Boston from China with her husband, Thomas Chen, in 1949.
-She was now a mother of 3, the oldest being 21.
+The article also noted that Joyce came to Boston from China with her husband, Thomas Chen, in 1949.
+She was now a mother of 3, the oldest being 21 years old.
 When two of her children were students at the Buckingham School in Cambridge, she made egg rolls for a school bazaar.
 Everyone loved them and Joyce was frequently asked for the recipe.
-She would then hold Chinese cooking classes for various Mothers Clubs, finally opened her restaurant in 1958.
+She would then hold Chinese cooking classes for various Mothers Clubs, finally opening her own restaurant in 1958.
 The article also had her recipes for Egg Foo Yung and Egg Drop Soup.

 The Boston American, February 3, 1960, noted that the Peking on Mystic had a “Chinese smorgasbord...which has caught on with customers to whom the names on a Chinese menu mean nothing at all.”
 They also served Peking Duck, for $9.50, and it needed to be ordered ahead of time.